coinflex-exchange/v2/source/includes/_v2_websocket.md

 `data`: JSON string of the request object containing the required parameters

 Further information regarding the error codes and corresponding error messages from a failed subscription or order command request can be found in a later section of this documentation [Error Codes](#websocket-api-error-codes).

+**WebSocket adapter**

+[coinflex-ws](https://pypi.org/project/coinflex-ws/) is a websocket wrapper to easily connect to CoinFLEX's websockets.

 ## Authentication